-Ihedioha: From the green chamber to douglas House - Vanguard News
+Ihedioha: From the Green Chamber to Douglas House - Vanguard News

 I think I am in agreement with one of such Imo sons, Obi Nwakanma, who had proposed in an open letter to Ihedioha thus: “I think that irrespective of what your technical committee provides for you, you already have some distinguished templates from which to design your programs.
 I think you must borrow and hybridize five playbooks – Azikiwe’s “Eastern Nigerian Economic Development and Reconstruction plan, 1954-1964” which was fully implemented by Dr. Okpara, for its visionary impetus, the Ojukwu War Action plan authored by Dr. Pius Okigbo, which turned the East into a vast workshop, the Ukpabi Asika postwar Reconstruction program, with its bold economic and social initiatives, and the Imo state Economic Development plan of the Mbakwe administration.
 These plans, with a few contemporary tweaks, are still profoundly brilliant, far-reaching and relevant.”

-It is imperative to note that any meaningful future programmes and projections could benefit from the values and wisdom of history, as Nwakanma, has suggested.
-The late Dr Sam Mbakwe, for instance, remains a positive reference point in administrative acumen, leadership and development foresight, in the recent history of Imo state.
+It is imperative to note that any meaningful future programmes and projections could benefit from the values and wisdoms of history, as Nwakanma, has suggested.
+The late Dr. Sam Mbakwe, for instance, remains a positive reference point in administrative acumen, leadership and development foresight, in the recent history of Imo state.

 Sense of belonging and working for their common good